LW83/sorting_hat/README.md

 ***
 ## Overview

-Welcome to The Sorting Hat, a just-for-fun quiz to test your knowledge of dog breeds!
+Welcome to The Sorting Hat, a Harry Potter-themed quiz to determine which Hogwarts House you will in for the upcoming school term!

-As a dog lover myself, I wanted to create a fun quiz of 10 multiple choice questions that can be played and enjoyed by any age.
-Each round generates a fresh mix of images so the game can be played time and time again.

 ![Responsiveness Demo](./docs/responsive-devices.png)